Stee-T/NARMAX/README.md

 $y = \text{sgn}(x)(1-\frac{1}{1+|x|A})$ with $A≔\Sigma_{j\in J}\theta _j |x|^j$ and $J\subseteq \mathbb{N}$

 This is a memoryless NX (Non-linear exogenous input) system aka a normal scalar function, depending only on $x$.
 This system shows that NARMAX expansions can be inserted into expressions to impose constraints or system properties (here quick convergence to $\text{sgn(x)}$ and low error around the origin) or obtain complex fitting.
 This specific expansion is designed to emulate tanh with another continuous rational function.
-The provided code also demonstrate how to chose the number of terms in such an expansion.
+The provided code also demonstrate how to chose the number of terms in such an expansion and how to create a custom validation function.
 [Code for this example](https://github.com/Stee-T/rFOrLSR/tree/main/Examples/4_tanh "Sigmoid expansion example")

 <br/>